FrancoisSchnell/FFscreenrecorder/README.md

 A lean screencasting tool for Windows using FFMPEG (Linux soon).

-(Language/libs : Python2.7 and WxPython).
+(Language/libs : Python2.7 & WxPython).

 ### External dependences on Windows